 The Coalition States in Rifts is The Imperium of Man Lite version; a collection of xenophobic humans with aggressive intentions, a hatred of anything non-human or magic-using, which armies of fanatical soldiers, genetically engineered dogmen and robot soldiers for the purpose of reconquering North America.
 Oh, and all their armors, ships and robots have skull and bones for decoration, earning them the nickname "Deadboys".

-The SNES JRPG Eien No Filena (which translates to "Eternal Filena") falls headlong into this.
+Eien no Filena (which translates to "Eternal Filena"): This SNES JRPG falls headlong into this.
 The Evil Empire has no redeeming qualities, and there exists not a single second of any of the bad guys being even Affably Evil.

 Ashnard, King of Daein.
 Dark costume?
 Check.
 Spikes of Villainy?
 Check.
 Evil grin?
 Check.
 No redeeming qualities whatsoever?
 Check.
 Big black dragon to ride around on?
 Check and mate.
 The last one's a subversion though.